 For cryptococcal meningitis, flucytosine (5FC) acts as an important component of the induction phase for some regimens by reducing the time to cerebrospinal fluid sterilization.
-However, the requirement for dosing 4 times a day is challenging, especially in resource-limited settings.
-Krantz and colleagues undertook a phase I, open-label, randomized, single-dose, 4period, crossover study among 37 health participants to evaluate the safety and pharmacokinetics of 3 different prototypes (B, C, and D) of sustainedrelease (SR) 5FC prototype pellets given once (1 x 3000 mg at 0 hours) compared with 5FC immediate release (IR) (A) (3 \times 500 mg given twice at 0 and 6 hours) (Abstract 503).
+However, the requirement for dosing 4 times a day is challenging, especially in resourcelimited settings.
+Krantz and colleagues undertook a phase I, open-label, randomized, single-dose, 4-period, crossover study among 37 health participants to evaluate the safety and PKs of 3 different prototypes (B, C, and D) of sustained-release (SR) 5FC prototype pellets given once (1 x 3000 mg at 0 hours) compared with 5FC immediate release (IR) (A) (3 x 500 mg given twice at 0 and 6 hours) (Abstract 503).
 No serious or adverse events were identified during any of the 4 treatment phases.
-The AUC{0-t} (ugh/mL) of the 3 prototypes were 179 for (B), 228 for (C), and 258 for (D), compared with 472 for (A), the reference IR formulation.
-Physiologically based pharmacokinetic (PBPK) modelling suggested a double dose of prototype D could achieve similar 5FC concentrations to 5FC IR under fasting conditions.
+The $AUC{0-t}$ (μg•h/mL) of the 3 prototypes was 179 for prototype B, 228 for prototype C, and 258 for prototype D, compared with 472 for prototype A, the reference IR formulation.
+Physiologically based pharmacokinetic (PBPK) modeling suggested a double dose of prototype D could achieve similar 5FC concentrations to 5FC IR under fasting conditions.
 These preliminary data suggest 5FC SR pellets could be available in the future to simplify CM treatment, and the double dose of prototype D will be evaluated in further phase I and II studies.

 Pneumocystis jirovecii pneumonia (PJP) still occurs in the modern ART era.
-Epling and colleagues undertook a retrospective, US-based cohort study of 81 persons with HIV with a history of PJP and compared characteristics and outcomes up to 96 weeks in persons with HIV without prior PJP, but with a CD4+ count nadir below 100 cells/ μ L (Abstract 747).
+Epling and colleagues undertook a retrospective, US-based cohort study of 81 persons with HIV with a history of PJP and compared characteristics and outcomes up to 96 weeks in persons with HIV without prior PJP, but with a CD4+ count nadir below 100 cells/μL (Abstract 747).
 Of 81 participants with a history of PJP, 64 (79.0%) had their PJP diagnosed within 100 days of ART initiation.
-The median baseline CD4+ count in the PJP group was 14 cells/ μ L, compared with 24 cells/ μ L in the non-PJP group (P < .001).
+The median baseline CD4+ count in the PJP group was 14 cells/μL, compared with 24 cells/μL in the non-PJP group (P < .001).
 Compared with persons with HIV with no history of PJP, persons with HIV and a history of PJP had similar 96-week CD4+ cell counts and plasma HIV viral loads.
-Cytomegalovirus end-organ disease was associated with receipt of steroids for PJP (OR, 2.3; 1.0-5.0) Persistent chest computed tomography (CT) changes more than 1 year later were more common among persons with HIV with prior PJP but were relatively rare overall; 11% had bronchiectasis, and 11% had subpleural cysts.
+Cytomegalovirus end-organ disease was associated with receipt of steroids for PJP (OR, 2.3; 95% CI, 1.0-5.0).
+Persistent chest computed tomography (CT) changes more than 1 year later were more common among persons with HIV with prior PJP but were relatively rare overall; 11% had bronchiectasis and 11% had subpleural cysts.
 Although no deaths were directly attributable to PJP, persons with a history of severe PJP had a substantially higher risk of mortality through 96 weeks (hazard ratio [HR], 6.2; P = .046) and notably most deaths occurred more than 24 weeks after ART initiation.
 PJP remains an important HIV-related opportunistic infection, and these data show that in the era of modern ART, persons with HIV presenting with severe disease remain at increased risk for poor outcomes and should be closely monitored after recovery from their acute illness.